Last updated 24 November 2020.

 See the question below for your right not to go into work, including the right to take parental leave or time off for dependants if you or someone you live with (or care for) is extremely vulnerable to coronavirus and shielding.

-Note that in different parts of the UK, shielding will be paused at different points in the summer.
+Note that in different parts of the UK, shielding was paused at different points.
 See the separate advice for England, Scotland, Wales and Northern Ireland.
-In general though, it seems shielding will come to an end in England, Scotland and Northern Ireland from 1st August, and in Wales from 16th August.
+In general though, the new shielding measures will apply in England from 5 November and last until Wednesday 2 December.
+In Scotland, it will depend on what level your area has been assigned and you should follow the advice according to your protection level.
+In Wales, shielding has been paused as of 16 August.
+In Northern Ireland, shielding has been paused since 31 July.
 However, this could all change in different areas/at different times so you should check the guidance for where you live.

 Taking time off work and working from home